saud-learning-services/instructions-and-other-templates/docs/github-project-management.md

 > ⚠️ Please **DO NOT select Commit to main** unless you are contributing code

-> **⚠️ While we will try to communicate major updates to our team, it is advisable to "Fetch Origin" every time you work with a script.
-This ensures it's up-to-date and only takes a few seconds.**
+> ⚠️ While we will try to communicate major updates to our team, it is advisable to "Fetch Origin" frequently (especially if you haven't used a tool in a while).
+This ensures it's up-to-date and only takes a few seconds.

 The following section on terminal is optional.
 If you'd like to continue to manage tools with GitHub Desktop, head to the next section on environment setup.